Are our remaining coronavirus restrictions still needed?

 “Ultimately, it’s trying to stop a seeding case on a plane.
 And if you take that testing away, people might be less careful before travel and we may end up with more cases this way,” Professor Bennett mentioned.

-Professor Martiniuk agreed this rule was way more about these on the airplane than these in Australia.
+Professor Martiniuk agreed this rule was way more about these on the aircraft than these in Australia.

 “It’s not necessarily needed for Australia any more: we are a pond of COVID and dropping one more drop in doesn’t really do much.”